Quinten/geuze/data/pages/privacy.md

 ---
 # Privacy Policy

-This website use only functional cookies for the moment.
+This website uses no cookies for the moment.

+{% youtube "W3ZHPJT2Kp4" %}